Yanina Wickmayer: 2011: Continued success

 Wickmayer began her clay-court season at the Family Circle Cup.
 As the sixth seed, she reached the quarterfinals beating Zheng Jie and qualifier Anna Tatishvili.
 In the quarterfinals, she was defeated by top seed and eventual champion Caroline Wozniacki, 4–6, 6–4, 6–4.
 After playing in Charleston, Wickmayer returned home to play in the Fed Cup semifinal tie versus the Czech Republic.
 Wickmayer won her first rubber over Barbora Záhlavová-Strýcová.
-In her final rubber, Wickmayer lost to Petra Kvitová.
+In her final rubber, she lost to Petra Kvitová.
 In the end, the Czech moved on to the Fed Cup final after beating Belgium 3–2.
 At the Madrid Open, Wickmayer lost in the first round to world No. 39, Ekaterina Makarova.
-Ranked 24 at the Italian Open, Wickmayer reached the third round after wins over Angelique Kerber and 13th seed Ana Ivanovic.
+Ranked 24 at the Italian Open, she reached the third round after wins over Angelique Kerber and 13th seed Ana Ivanovic.
 In the third round, she was defeated by top seed Caroline Wozniacki, 6–1, 7–6.
 Wickmayer played her final tournament before the French Open at the Brussels Open.
 As the sixth seed, she reached the quarterfinals defeating qualifier Kaia Kanepi and qualifier Alison Van Uytvanck.
-In the quarterfinals, Wickmayer was up against top seed Caroline Wozniacki.
+In the quarterfinals, she was up against top seed Caroline Wozniacki.
 Wozniacki led 2–0 in the first set when Wickmayer retired due to a back injury.
 As the 21st seed at the French Open, Wickmayer had a good run to the third round beating Monica Niculescu, 6–0, 6–3, and Ayumi Morita, 6–4, 7–5.
 In the third round, she lost to 12th seed Agnieszka Radwańska, 4–6, 4–6.

 Wickmayer played only one grass-court tournament in preparation for Wimbledon.
-Seeded third at the Rosmalen Open, she made it to the quarterfinals where she lost to seventh seed and eventual champion Roberta Vinci.
+Seeded third at the Rosmalen Open, she made it to the quarterfinals where she lost to seventh seed and eventual champion, Roberta Vinci.
 At Wimbledon, Wickmayer was the 19th seed.
 She made it to the fourth round beating Varvara Lepchenko, Anna Tatishvili, and 12th seed Svetlana Kuznetsova.
 In the fourth round, Wickmayer was defeated by eighth seed and eventual champion Petra Kvitová, 6–0, 6–2.

 During the summer, Wickmayer took part in the Rogers Cup, where she lost in the first round again to Roberta Vinci.
 She then played Cincinnati Open as the 17th seed.
 Wickmayer lost in the second round to qualifier Petra Martić.
 Seeded fourth at the Texas Tennis Open, she retired in the first round against Sofia Arvidsson with a back injury.

-Seeded 20th at the US Open, Wickmayer won her first match against Sorana Cîrstea.
+Seeded 20th at the US Open, she won her first match against Sorana Cîrstea.
 Wickmayer then withdrew in the second round against Alla Kudryavtseva due to the same back injury.
 She then sat out the fall Asian tour.

 Wickmayer ended the year ranked 26.